Jameskaewanan/Zork/README.md

 I decided to expand upon this project because it was just really fun to make.

 You can check out the full history of updates here: [CHANGELOG.md](CHANGELOG.md)

+A list of currently known bugs and issues are reported here: [BUGS.md](BUGS.md)